Read on to learn more about:

-Caprylic acid (C8) has 8 carbons and is falls into the MCT category.
-For this reason it is also often referred to as C8 MCT.
+Caprylic acid (C8) has 8 carbons and it falls into the MCT category.
+For this reason it is often called C8 MCT.
 You find C8 MCT in food products like coconut, palm and butter.

 C8 MCT has fewer carbons (8 carbons) compared to capric acid (C10) and lauric acid (C12).
-This is noteworthy because it is likely behind its better ketone-producing profile than these longer carbon MCTs.
+This is the reason why it has a better ketone producing profile compared to the longer carbon MCT’s.

-C8 MCT products are sourced from palm and coconut oils by removing the other fatty acids from them.
+C8 MCT products come from palm and coconut oils.
+Removing the other fatty acids leaves the pure C8 MCT.
 The result is an oil composed of only caprylic acid.

 Typical Fatty Acid Composition of Foods Containing MCTs

-It’s worth noting that the lowest carbon MCT, Caproic acid (C6), may be more effective at raising ketone levels than C8.
-This may be due to its lower carbon number.
-The current evidence to this is research showing that it induces higher ketone levels in animals than the other MCT oils.
+C6, Caproic acid is the lowest carbon MCT.
+It is more effective at raising ketone levels than C8.
+This is due to its lower carbon number.
+Research shows that it induces higher ketone levels in animals than the other MCT oils.

-Currently C6 MCT oil products are not available.
-C6 is generally excluded from MCT oil, because it is such a small component in palm and coconut oil products.
+Right now, C6 MCT oil is not available.
+C6 is generally excluded from MCT oil because it is such a small component in palm and coconut oil products.
 Unlike C8, high quantities are not found in coconut and palm oils.
-Instead C6 is found in greatest quantities in various animal fats.1
+Instead, C6 is present in various animal fats.1

 What is & What Isn’t Caprylic Acid?
 Clearing Up Naming Confusion

 Several different names are commonly used to refer to Caprylic Acid (C8).
-This creates a lot of confusion, as they are not identical.
+This creates a lot of confusion, as they are not the same.

-Caprylic acid’s hydrocarbon chain contains 8 carbon atoms, so it is often referred to as C8 or octanoic acid.
+Caprylic acid’s hydrocarbon chain contains 8 carbon atoms.
+It can be referred to as C8 or octanoic acid.
 Octo, of course, referring to the number 8.

 The name caprylic triglyceride or caprylic acid triglycerides are also sometimes used.
-These are in fact slightly different molecules compared to caprylic acid, which is a free fatty acid.
-With these triglycerides a glycerol molecule is bonded with three caprylic fatty acids.
+These are different molecules compared to caprylic acid, which is a free fatty acid.
+With these triglycerides, a glycerol molecule is bound to three caprylic fatty acids.

-The C8 found in MCT oil products is derived from triglycerides so it is common to see the term caprylic triglyceride.
+Triglycerides break down into the C8 found in MCT oil so it is common to see the term ‘caprylic triglyceride’.

 Functionally, caprylic acid and caprylic acid triglyceride are the same.
-The pancreas secretes an enzyme – called lipase – that breaks down these triglycerides into its component three fatty acids and a glycerol molecule.
-Once the triglyceride oil is broken down by lipase it becomes simple Caprylic Acid and is converted into ketones in the same way as the stand alone Caprylic Acid.
+The pancreas secretes an enzyme called lipase that breaks down these triglycerides.
+This produces three fatty acids and a glycerol molecule.
+Once the lipase breaks down the triglyceride oil it becomes simple Caprylic Acid.
+The last step is the conversion into ketones in the same way as the stand alone Caprylic Acid.

 Caprylic Acid Benefits & Supporting Literature

-Even a modest increase of 1mMol in plasma caprylic acid levels was shown to increase ketone body production five fold.
-Intuitively this is just what keto dieters would want since ketones are their primary source of energy.
+Just a small increase of 1mMol in plasma caprylic acid levels will increase ketone production five fold.
+This is what keto dieters want since ketones are their primary source of energy.

-Moreover, despite the presence of moderate amounts of blood glucose (such as when you’ve been eating carbohydrates or higher amounts of protein), caprylic acid is still readily absorbed from the gastrointestinal tract and rapidly oxidized.4
+Moreover, despite the presence of moderate amounts of blood glucose (such as when you’ve been eating carbs or higher amounts of protein), caprylic acid is still readily absorbed from the gut.4

-This means the C8 is converted into ketones regardless of whether you are in ketosis and following a ketogenic diet or not.
-However, the scientific research is still at an early stage, it is not clear yet what long-term effect elevated ketone levels when combined with a carbohydrate rich diet has on human physiology.
+Therefore, the C8 converts into ketones regardless of whether you are in ketosis and following a keto diet or not.
+However, scientific research is still at an early stage.
+It is not clear yet what long-term effect elevated ketone levels when combined with a high carb diet has on the body.

-Other research has demonstrated that caprylic acid does indeed have strong antibacterial, antiviral, and antifungal activities,5 and has also been shown to improve blood lipid profiles of hypertensive rats, though data in humans remains limited.6
+Alongside this, other research shows that caprylic acid has strong antibacterial, antiviral, and antifungal activities5 and improves blood lipid profiles of hypertensive rats.
+Unfortunately, data in humans is limited.6

-However, there is little evidence supporting the postulation that caprylic acid is superior to a mixture of medium-chain fatty acids in reducing body-fat.
-Research on the performance-enhancing benefits of caprylic acid is also limited at this time, so hopefully, this will be explored in future studies.
+However, there is little evidence supporting the idea that caprylic acid is better than a mixture of MCT’s in reducing body-fat.
+Research on the performance-enhancing benefits of caprylic acid is also limited.

 Caprylic Acid (C8) Products